 The Making Tax Digital for Income Tax pilot is already available on a voluntary basis.
 If your business signs up to MTD and has no other reportable income they will no longer be required to complete a self-assessment return.

-There are currently no proposals to change the dates by which taxes have to be paid or how they are accounted for, but this has been discussed by HMRC with accountants and businesses and the Chancellor has announced a new points-based penalty system which will apply to returns and payments under MTDfV from 1 April 2022; to MTDfB for accounting periods beginning on or after 6 April 2023; and to all other self-assessment taxpayers for accounting periods beginning on or after 6 April 2024.
+There are currently no proposals to change the dates by which taxes have to be paid or how they are accounted for, but this has been discussed by HMRC with accountants and businesses and the Chancellor has announced a new points-based penalty system which will apply to returns and payments under MTDfV from 1 April 2022 and no doubt these will be rolled out to other areas once established.

 Could we be looking at a situation within the next 10 years where businesses will be paying a monthly or quarterly sum to HMRC for all their business tax liabilities?